Vyral/base-template/_posts/2020-04-09-what-economic-injury-disaster-loans-can-do-for-you.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>If you’re a landlord having problems with your tenants or a homeowner struggling to pay your mortgage, an economic injury disaster loan can help.</em></p>

 **Economic Injury Disaster Loans (EIDLs)**

 Some of you may want to run straight to the PPP, in which loans can be forgiven.
 Don’t\!
 You can also obtain the EIDL loan and use it for a different purpose.
 I am talking about this loan before describing the PPP for several reasons.
 First, you can apply online immediately without having to talk with a banker, and second, you can receive up to $10,000 much more quickly and also get this amount forgiven.
 Here are the details….